Wildlife

 3. Fishing bycatch.

 To minimize the chances of accidentally hooking onto a snapping turtle, avoid fishing in those locations where they might typically be found.
-This would be most likely in places with all the following three conditions - within 5 metres (15’) of the shore, in shallow parts of the lake that have weeds and mucky bottoms, and where it is fairly well protected from high winds and waves.
+This would most likely be in places having all of the following three conditions - within 5 metres (15’) of the shore, in shallow parts of the lake that have weeds and mucky bottoms, and where it is fairly well protected from high winds and waves.
 Also, before casting out a line, keep an eye out for a turtle’s head that might be poking out on the surface of the water.

 Protecting Forest Birds